surulirajan-mca/student-profile-management-system-using-laravel/README.md

 A complete database has been added in the database/schema folder.
 Both Database schema and table datas also added.

 ## .gitignore file
 In this project, some files haven't been uploaded. pls check below files which was not uploaded.
+If you need below files, pls send a message.

 /node_modules
 /public/hot